 You do not need to speak English to see a doctor.

-We provide healthcare to refugees and other eligible immigrants.
+We provide healthcare for refugees and other eligible immigrants.
 We will look at your total health (like nutrition, injuries and illnesses).
 We also look for infectious diseases such as parasites, hepatitis B, HIV, syphilis and tuberculosis.
 If you are an adult refugee, we will screen for symptoms of depression or anxiety and recommend treatment.

 Come to one location for all of your services.
 We have a pharmacy onsite at four of our centers.
 We can also provide lab and radiology services.
 We often see family members at the same time.
 Call (410) 558-4900 to make an appointment, or for general information, fill out this form.